build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 ### Step 3: Upload the File to Amazon S3

-1. Log into your AWS account and navigate to the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/) and click `Create bucket`.
+1. Log into your AWS account, navigate to the [Amazon S3 console](https://s3.console.aws.amazon.com/s3/), and click `Create bucket`.

 !['Create Bucket' button in the S3 console.](images/create_bucket.png)

-2. Provide a unique bucket name of your choice and a AWS region (e.g. `us-east-1`) and click `Create Bucket` at the bottom of the page.
+2. Provide a unique bucket name of your choice and an AWS region (e.g. `us-east-1`) and click `Create Bucket` at the bottom of the page.
 Take note of your bucket name.

 !['Create Bucket' page where to specify a bucket name](images/create_bucket_2.png)